 YS 118 | Yoga in Latin America

+What is the history of yoga in Latin America?
+Who were the main teachers and influential figures?
+What does the culture and practice of yoga look like in Latin America today?
 The field of Modern Yoga studies has inaugurated a vast amount of different possible research areas that transcend the regional and the disciplinary.
 Yet, regional developments outside of India and Anglophone environments are still often neglected.
 This course seeks to make incursion into the fascinating history of how yoga entered different parts of Latin America, whose yogic community is unquestionably large and fast-growing.
 While some cases simply continued other yogic trends in North America and Europe, there has also been fascinating episodes not found elsewhere.

 This course will address in particular those cases in which yoga played important roles in various historical and political key events, and will also account for possible regional innovations worthy of attention.
 Students will critically consider some significant figures whose active participation in disseminating yoga was crucial for the consolidation of yoga from Mexico to Argentina.